 They’re not the same.
 But a carbon footprint is a key component of a life cycle assessment (LCA).
 To optimize economies of scale and minimize costs, many organizations elect to conduct a full LCA – encompassing water, waste, and other natural resources and impacts – at the time they establish their carbon footprint.
 FCS encourages this practice for several reasons:

-Subscribe to our blog Latest post: Fighting the Game-Changer with Mitigation
+Subscribe to our blog Latest post: The “Greening” of the Food and Beverage Industry

 Download the latest whitepaper 5 Steps for Improving your CDP Performance Whitepaper